It’s impossible to predict the weather. Stay prepared on your next trip by packing one of the best rain jackets for women!

 Weight: 29.6 oz.

-As its name would imply, the Helly Hansen Women’s Long Belfast is tailored for the cool, wet and windy weather of the Atlantic with a dash of Scandinavian style.
-The minimalist and slimming design is simple, keeping the most important features at the forefront and dispensing with needless frills.
+The name says it all.
+The Helly Hansen Long Belfast is tailored for the cool, wet and windy weather of the Atlantic.
+With a dash of Scandinavian style.

 Weight: 11.4 oz.